Leadership: Football & Life – Jackson Michael

 And I think that’s, that’s an important part of helping clients help helping build your own business being a leader is, is sort of having that that long term approach to you, of course, during the way you have short term goals with your clients, your short term goals with your business, if you don’t have that long term approach, that 510-year approach, you know, that it’s, they’re going to sniff that out, and they’re going to know that you’re not there for them.

 Jackson Michael: Yeah, and I think the college coaches also, and the high school coaches also understand that if they build up better people, they’re going to have better success on the field.
-And, you know, as a trainer, if you build up people, you know, they’re going to have better results, people at the gym are going to kind of see the people you’re working with.
-And, and they’re going to see what kinds of people they are.
-And, you know, they might want some of that, if you will.
+You know, as a trainer, if you build up people, you know, they’re going to have better results, people at the gym are going to kind of see the people you’re working with.
+They’re going to see what kinds of people they are.
+They might want some of that, if you will.

 Steve Washuta: Yeah, yeah, that’s, that’s a big part of it.
 And I think I’ve gotten a lot of clients through word of mouth, that’s still the best marketing there is, but also just people watching what I do, and then stopping me after a session when I’m not working or in the hallways at a gym and saying, Hey, I, you know, I kept my eye out on what you were doing.

 And I was very intrigued.
 Can you tell me a little bit more about how you could potentially help me with my problems?
 And I think always acting in a manner in which somebody is videotaping you, and that you are the CEO, and then you are running a team or you’re running an organization, having that sort of leadership mindset is what makes people good, right?
 It’s, it’s almost like a little insecurity.
 And being too nonchalant, always doing what you want, and not worrying about those things is what will lead to your downfall.